JulieBodette/around-react/README.md

 # Description

 This is a basic social media site.
-In its current iteration, users can change their name, description, and profile picture. {Users can also upload, like, and delete photos.} Each picture displays the number of likes, and has a filled-in heart {if it is liked by the current user.} It has responsive design (works on desktop and mobile). info in {} indicates features that exist in the non-react version of this site and still need to be implemented in React.
+In its current iteration, users can change their name, description, and profile picture.
+Users can also upload, like, and delete photos.
+Each picture displays the number of likes, and has a filled-in heart if it is liked by the current user.
+It has responsive design (works on desktop and mobile).

 # Techniques and Technologies